Botlhale-AI/docs-vela/docs/Reports.md

 Once created, your report appears on the View tab of the page and is available to be viewed and downloaded by you and your team.

+## Customise Reports

+Vela reports can be customised to match your company's branding.

+### Customisation Options
+- **Onboarding:** During the onboarding process, you can submit a branded report template.
+This template will be used to generate all future Vela reports.
+- **Post-onboarding:** To customise your Vela report after onboarding, please contact your Vela Account Manager.

+**Note:** Specific customisation options may vary.
+Please consult with your Vela Account Manager for details.

 ## Contact us

 :::info